angular/flex-layout/docs/documentation/ObservableMedia.md

 The injectable **ObservableMedia** service will provide mediaQuery **activations** notifications for all [registered BreakPoints](https://github.com/angular/flex-layout/wiki/Custom-Breakpoints).

-This service is essential an Observable that exposes both features to subscribe to mediaQuery changes and a validator method `.isActive()` to test if a mediaQuery (or alias) is currently active.
+This service is essentially an Observable that exposes both features to subscribe to mediaQuery changes and a validator method `.isActive()` to test if a mediaQuery (or alias) is currently active.